ArunabSingh/Team13_app/README.md

 ##Team Members
 * Arunab Singh, added the main and list files to the project.
-* Dustin Lott, added the HelpPage.html to the project.
+* Dustin Lott, added the HelpPage.html file to the project.

 * [General info](#general-info)
 * [Technologies](#technologies)